-While discussing differences between operating and financial budget, first let us understand what is a budget, an operating and a financial budget.
+Both operating and financial budgets are part of the master budget.
+While discussing differences between operating and financial budgets, first, let us understand what is a budget, an operating budget, and a financial budget.
+Let us see more about operating vs financial budget.

 An operating budget is a detailed statement showing all the operational expenses and incomes expected during a particular period of time.
 Therefore, an operating budget reveals how much profit an organization will generate given the assumption of revenues and expenses proves right in the future.